HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0005-naming-conventions.md

 # HMIS API Reference Schema naming convention

+- [CSVTableName]PrimaryKey - The primary key associated with that CSV table.
 - [CSVTableName]Base - Core list of all information contained in a CSV Table for a record.
-This does not include the uniqueID(s).
+This does not include the primary key, but will include any secondary/foreign keys.
 This schema would be the base schema used for updating and creating information.
-- [CSVTableName]BaseAdditional - Additional list of data elements.
-This would include any of the uniqueID(s) associated with the record or needed to connect this record to other CSV tables.
-It is expected that this schema would generally be items the user would be unable to create or change (i.e., a PersonalID or EnrollmentID).
+- [CSVTableName]BaseMetaData - Includes the set of metadata for each record.

-[CSVTableName]Base = [CSVTableName]BaseAdditional = All the elements from the HMIS CSV Specifications except for exportID.
+[CSVTableName]PrimaryKey + [CSVTableName]Base + [CSVTableName]BaseMetadata = All the elements from the HMIS CSV Specifications except for exportID.

-- [CSVTableName]BaseUpdate - All fields an end user is able to update via patch.
-This is referenced in the RequestBody
-- [CSVTableName]BaseRequestBody - Fields to assist RequestBody

 - [CSVTableName]SummaryInfo - Response based on uniqueID of other tables
 - [CSVTableName]SummaryQuery - The request body to search for uniqueIDs
 - [CSVTableName]SummaryResponse - A response based on the Query to identify potential uniqueIds that match query